yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIGatewayApr19_ReleaseNotes.md

 * If you are upgrading your API Gateway installation, and you are using a **Scripting Language** filter in your old installation with the **Language** field set to `JavaScript (Rhino engine JRE7 and earlier)`, you must change the **Language** of the filter to `JavaScript` and ensure that the JavaScript syntax in the script conforms with Nashorn engine syntax.
 If you do not make these changes, the script continues to work in your new installation, but with a severe drop in performance.
 It is recommended to use Nashorn for all new development.
 * After upgrading your API Gateway installation, it is recommended that you clear your browser cache before using any of the web UIs.
 See the documentation for your browser for information on how to clear the cache.

-### High availability

-For more information and best practices when setting up a highly available (HA) API Gateway deployment, see the *API Gateway Apache Cassandra Administrator Guide*.

 ### Multiple datacenters

 * You must add external load balancer hosts to the Node Manager whitelist to ensure that they are accepted in each datacenter.
 * You may need to increase the Node Manager timeout for longer API Gateway startup times in a multi-datacenter environment.
 * You may need to increase the maximum received bytes per transaction to optimize performance in a multi-datacenter environment.

-For more details, see *Configure API Management in multiple datacenters* in the *API Gateway Installation Guide*.

 ### Performance